Georges Méliès: International success

 Méliès continued the year by perfecting many of his camera effects, such as more fast-paced transformations in Ten Ladies in One Umbrella and the seven superimpositions that he used in The Melomaniac.
-He finished the year with a film based on the Faust legend, The Damnation of Faust.
+He finished the year with The Damnation of Faust, based on the Faust legend.
 The film is loosely based on an opera by Hector Berlioz, but it pays less attention to the story and more to the special effects that represent a tour of hell.
 These include underground gardens, walls of fire and walls of water.
-In 1904, he made a sequel, Faust and Marguerite.
+In 1904, he made the sequel Faust and Marguerite.
 This time, the film was based on an opera by Charles Gounod.
-Méliès also created a combined version of the two films that would sync up with the main arias of the operas.
+Méliès also created a combined version of the two films that aligned with the main arias of the operas.
 He continued making "high art" films later in 1904 such as The Barber of Seville.
 These films were popular with both audiences and critics at the time of their release, and helped Méliès establish more prestige.

-His major production of 1904 was The Impossible Voyage, a film similar to A Trip to the Moon about an expedition around the world, into the oceans and even to the sun.
+His major production of 1904 was The Impossible Voyage, a film similar to A Trip to the Moon about an expedition around the world, into the oceans and even to the Sun.
 In the film, Méliès plays Engineer Mabouloff of the Institute of Incoherent Geography, who is similar to the previous Professor Barbenfouillis.
 Mabouloff leads a group on the trip on the many Automobouloffs, the vehicles that they use of their travels.
-As the men are traveling up to the highest peaks of the Alps, their vehicle continues moving upwards and takes them unexpectedly to the sun, which has a face much like the man in the moon and swallows the vehicle.
-Eventually the men use a submarine to launch back to earth and into the ocean, and are greeted back home by adoring admirers.
+As the men are traveling up to the highest peaks of the Alps, their vehicle continues moving upwards and takes them unexpectedly to the Sun, which has a face much like the man in the moon and swallows the vehicle.
+Eventually the men use a submarine to launch back to planet Earth and into the ocean.
+They are greeted back home by adoring admirers.
 The film was 24 minutes long and was a success.
 Film critic Lewis Jacobs has said that "the film expressed all of Méliès talents ...
 The complexity of his tricks, his resourcefulness with mechanical contrivances, the imaginativeness of the settings and the sumptuous tableaux made the film a masterpiece for its day."

 Later in 1904, Folies Bergère director Victor de Cottens invited Méliès to create a special effects film to be included in his theatre's revue.
 The result was An Adventurous Automobile Trip, a satire of Leopold II of Belgium.
 The film was screened at the Folies Bergère before Méliès began to sell it as a Star Films production.
 In late 1904, Thomas Edison sued the American production company Paley & Steiner over copyright infringement for films that had stories, characters and even shot set-ups exactly like films that Edison had made.
 Edison also included Pathé Frères, Eberhard Schneider and Star Films in this lawsuit for unspecified reasons.
 Paley & Steiner settled with Edison out of court (and were later bought out by Edison) and the case never went to trial.